 Growing up on Hilton Head Island, Selina King always had a great appreciation for the natural beauty of the Lowcountry - the majestic oak trees, salt marshes and tranquil waves of the Atlantic.

 Those Southern roots, along with her Native American and Sephardic Jewish heritage, her bohemian upbringing and a healthy dose of creativity passed down from her parents, have all shaped who she is today.
 They have also inspired her line of jewelry, which is loved by women of all ages and backgrounds around the world.

-In the fashion industry, King has worked with numerous publications and fashion houses including Italian Vogue, L’uomo Vogue, Elle Magazine, British Glamour, Dolce and Gabbana, Diane Von Furstenburg, and Lacoste.
-She has worked alongside fashion stylists Giovanna Battaglia and Joanne Blades, photographers such as Greg Kadel and Terry Richardson, and styled celebrities including Mary Kate and Ashley Olson, Bruce and Patti Springsteen, Rachel Weiss, and Chloe Sevigny.
+At the age of 18, King moved to New York City to attend Parsons School of Design on a full scholarship and began a career in the fashion industry.
+She had the opportunity to work with numerous publications and fashion houses, including Italian Vogue, L’uomo Vogue, Elle Magazine, British Glamour, Dolce and Gabbana, Diane Von Furstenburg, and Lacoste.
+King worked alongside fashion stylists Giovanna Battaglia and Joanne Blades, and photographers Greg Kadel and Terry Richardson.
+She has styled celebrities, including Mary Kate and Ashley Olsen, Bruce and Patti Scialfa, Rachel Weisz and Chloe Sevigny.

 After years of working in the corporate world, King began selling vintage clothing at a flea market in the East Village.
 During that time, she began transforming vintage jewelry into more modern pieces.

 King continued making jewelry for years, while working other jobs in fashion styling.
 She soon realized creating jewelry was her true passion.
 Not much of a surprise there as her father was a skilled jeweler; the talent must be in her blood.